PlatyPrograms/DnD-Combat-Tracker/README.md

 (Roughly) in order:

-1. Abbreviated references

-2. Mid-combat creature additions, modifications
+1. Mid-combat creature additions, modifications

-3. Streamlined command system
+2. Streamlined command system

-4. Preset PCs, NPCs, and encounters from .json files
+3. Preset PCs, NPCs, and encounters from .json files

 ### Footnotes
 <a name="footnote1">1</a>: If you aren't used to using a terminal, here's a nice introduction to [Unix](https://computers.tutsplus.com/tutorials/navigating-the-terminal-a-gentle-introduction--mac-3855) and [Windows](https://www.bleepingcomputer.com/tutorials/windows-command-prompt-introduction/).
 All you really need are the directory commands (cd and ls in Unix, cd and dir in Windows).

+### Changelog
+- 2018.03.09
+  - Added an abbreviated reference system: assigns each creature a number that can be used to target them instead of the verbose name
+  - Added the ability to load players from .json files to experimental branch